Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 TradesViz

-TradesViz is the most analytically capable platform in this comparison.
+TradesViz is the most analytics-focused platform among the journals and analytics tools here.
 The visualization suite is extensive: heatmaps by time and day of week, equity curves with drawdown overlays, trade replay at session level, calendar views, cumulative P&L by instrument, and a large number of filtering and segmentation options.
 The platform supports import from most major brokers and execution platforms.

 For a trader who wants to understand their performance at a granular statistical level — identifying which market conditions, times, and setup combinations produce edge, and which produce consistent loss — TradesViz provides more tools than any competitor in this category.
 The pricing is also considerably lower than comparable platforms, making it accessible for retail traders who are earlier in their development.